minube/GoogleSearchConsoleErrorCleanUp/Readme.md

 Replace `/path/to/service-account.json` with the path to the downloaded file

-Authorize the Google Service Account to access your WMT info (add the email as an user with full access to your Search Console)
+Authorize the Google Service Account to access your WMT info (add the email as a user with full access to your Search Console)

 ## Usage
 `php -f cli.php http://www.example.com errorType device`